 Here, we offer the respective solution.
-The second important point: We manage the complexity out of the process for the retailer.
-For the dealer, everything comes from a single source.
+The second important point: We manage the complexity of the process.
+For the e-tailer everything comes from a single source.
 We turn a hundred interfaces into one.
-Seven Senders‘ one-stop solution is an optimal enabler for implementing innovations on the last mile in Europe and offering them to consumers.
+Seven Senders delivery platform is a one-stop solution and an optimal enabler for implementing innovations on the last mile in Europe and offering them to consumers.

 Thomas Hagemann: A market in which new innovations are regularly emerging and which is driven by global competition remains very challenging for retailers.
 You have to face this challenge to be successful.